felixmc/shortnr/README.md

+If you'd like to test out Shortnr before installing it on your server, check out [fmc.io](http://fmc.io/).

 # About

 Shortnr is a node.js app for running a RESTful URL-shortening service.
 It is written in node.js and uses MySQL as it's database system.